 Now Playa del Carmen is a really nice city, lots to do some great hotels, check out Simply Travel’s blog post on a great little hotel just off Fifth Avenue.
-We however decided we wanted a few days luxury and an all inclusive thinking wouldn’t it be great not to have to cook for a few days in the Yucatan heat.
+We, however, decided we wanted a few days luxury and all-inclusive thinking wouldn’t it be great not to have to cook for a few days in the Yucatan heat.

-Our room was neat very clean and had a fantastic needle sharp shower that was a treat.
+Our room was neat very clean and had a fantastic needle-sharp shower that was a treat.
 The double doors opened to a lush fence of hibiscus and it was very quiet.

-We found excellent cappucinos and espressos served at the lobby bar.
+We found excellent cappuccinos and espressos served at the lobby bar.
 We managed to drink many of those sitting in the gorgeous outdoor lounge.
-However we don’t understand the wonderful food reviews given on Trip Advisor.
-While the one al la carte restaurant we were allowed to eat at was quite good, the cafeteria style main restaurant and snack bar were pretty much serving slop in 100 degree temperatures.
+However, we don’t understand the wonderful food reviews given on Trip Advisor.
+While the one al la carte restaurant we were allowed to eat at was quite good, the cafeteria-style main restaurant and snack bar were pretty much-serving slop in 100-degree temperatures.
 It was so hot in the Terrazzo Terrace restaurant (the cafeteria we called it) your eyelids were sweating.

-The Mexican food was terrible, the refried beans were literally a soup, and any of the other bean dishes were not properly cooked so the beans and the chick peas were rock hard.
+The Mexican food was terrible, the refried beans were literally a soup, and any of the other bean dishes were not properly cooked so the beans and the chickpeas were rock hard.
 It appears very difficult to find decent tomatoes in the Yucatan, the usual tomato is a Roma and they are lacking in flavour and rather thick of skin.
 The lettuce is limp and nasty and hard to find, the pasta was cooked quite well al dente but the sauces left a lot to be desired.
 They had handmade pizza which wasn’t bad but it did suffer from being far to thin with a not very tasty tomato sauce on it.

-All in all we enjoyed the experience.
+All in all, we enjoyed the experience.
 We got to try out the new toll roads which cut hours of your journey from Chelem to the other side.
 Total cost for the tolls was just under 400 pesos each way which sounds expensive at around $34 Canadian but it saves you at least two hours and it is a pretty cool ride.